arm-university/RPi-Pico-projects-for-schools/Markdown.md

 This book has spent a significant amount of time discussing monitoring waste; another way of taking more care of our planet is to do things better in the first place.
 Part of this is measuring and recording the efficiency of things, whether it's the air resistance of the latest fighter jet or the efficiency of a new battery-powered car engine.
 Innovative methods can feed into a better, more productive, and ultimately more ecologically-friendly industry, supporting Global Goal 9.

 Microcontrollers are particularly good for monitoring and measuring systems as they are incredibly small, light, and low powered and therefore have a minimal impact upon devices they are attached to.
 In this project we will be attempting to monitor and record the drop of a parachute using a time-of-flight sensor.
-We will take you through the Computer Science aspects of the system—the physics is a bit trickier so you may need to spend a bit more time applying the data to the models.
+We will take you through the Computer Science aspects of the systemï¿½the physics is a bit trickier so you may need to spend a bit more time applying the data to the models.
 Time-of-flight sensors can be used to measure air resistances in projects such as this, physical growth rates, accurate distances between objects, and a whole host of other uses which can aid industry in streamlining and improving manufacturing technology.

 ## Success criteria